-Gain on foreign exchange of \$740,546 resulting from US dollar cash held in the Company's Canadian entity, which maintains a functional currency of the Canadian dollar.
+Gain on foreign exchange of \$414,948 (three months ended March 31, 2013 - \$244,794) resulting from US dollar cash held in the Company's Canadian entity, which maintains a functional currency of the Canadian dollar.
 This is substantially offset by a corresponding translation adjustment in other comprehensive loss upon translation and consolidation into the Company's US dollar consolidated financial statements.
+A rise in the relative US/CAD exchange rates over the comparative three months ended March 31, 2013 is the primary driver for the period over period variance.

-Expenses from the commencement of operations on December 20, 2012 to December 31, 2012, and in part during the first quarter of fiscal 2013, primarily relate to setting up corporate infrastructure and meeting statutory reporting requirements.
-During this period, the Company experienced elevated administrative and general expenses in conjunction with the close of the Arrangement described on page 2, and initial costs of administering a new reporting issuer.
+Expenditures during the first quarter of fiscal 2013, primarily relate to the set up of corporate infrastructure and the meeting initial statutory reporting requirements, subsequent to the Company's commencement of operations on December 20, 2012.
+During the three months ended March 31, 2013, the Company experienced administrative and general expenses in conjunction with the close of the Arrangement described on page 2, and initial costs of administering a new reporting issuer.